vpnbeni/teerthankeraadinathbrightdentalcare1/QUICK_START_SMS.md

 1. **When a patient books an appointment:**

    - ✅ Patient receives SMS confirmation
-   - ✅ Admin receives SMS notification with patient details
+   - ✅ Both admins receive SMS notification with patient details

 2. **When admin schedules a follow-up:**
    - ✅ Patient receives SMS with follow-up details